IBM/gcog/README.md

 3) Install package from base directory: `pip install -e .`

 ## Overview
-**A task paradigm to systematically evaluate compositional generalization features.**
+**A classification task paradigm to evaluate compositional generalization.**
 The purpose of this task is to measure how models compositionally generalize over precise task features, such as:
 1) Systematic compositional generalization: Task operations (e.g., re-using previously seen task operations in novel settings)
 2) Productive compositional generalization: Task complexity (e.g., depth / complexity of a task tree).